czsquizer/esx_advancedgarage/README.md

 # About esx_advancedgarage:
 Advanced Garage System for ESX V1 Final or EXM - Made by Human Tree92 ([Velociti Entertainment Customs & Wiki](http://www.velocitientertainment.com/customs/)) edited (forked) by Squizer#3020 & Ice Cube 🧊#7557

+# ** From update of debug and other shit.. this script didn't be tested on live server.. **

 # Creating Issues
 * Do NOT Delete the Pre-Written Text in the issue.
 * Failue to due any of the above will result in Topic being deleted & you being Blocked.
 The Pre-Written text helps me with getting to the Bottom of the Issues & i hate explaining things over & over.